kimukook/kimukook.github.io/_projects/search/search_theory.md

 ## Motivation

 Search problems are common in both military and civilian domains—from rescuing missing persons, pets or wreckage like MH370 (non-evasive randomly moving targets), to tracking fugitives or foraging animals (evasive randomly moving targets).
 Unfortunately, many traditional methods are limited in adaptability and struggle in uncertain environments.
-Figure 2a and 2b below showcase the real-world challenges, even just for a stationary target in Figure 2a, often resorting to predetermined or exhaustive sweeps.
+Figure 2a and 2b below showcase the real-world challenges, even just for a stationary target shown in Figure 2a, often resorting to predetermined or exhaustive sweeps.
 <div class="image-pair">
   <div class="image-box">
     <img src="/assets/lawnmower.jpeg" alt="Lawnmower trajectory">